deployphp/docs/getting-started.md

 Configure your hosts to serve your public directory from `current`.

 > Note that deployer uses [ACL](https://en.wikipedia.org/wiki/Access_control_list) by default for setting up permissions.
-> You can change this behavior with `writable_mode` config.
+> You can change this behaviour with `writable_mode` config.

-By default deployer keeps last 5 releases, but you can increase this number by modifying the associated parameter:
+By default deployer keeps the last 5 releases, but you can increase this number by modifying the associated parameter:

 ```php
 set('keep_releases', 10);